 - Working hours and night work;

 5. Mandatory storage of documents about the posting of workers to Spain

 During the posting, companies must have available in Spain a series of documents regarding the posted workers.
 They shall include employment contracts, pay slips, timesheets indicating the beginning, end, and duration of the working day, etc.

 The foreign employer must keep all documentation concerning the assignment for a fixed period of not less than two years after the end of the posting.

 Documentation must be properly stored and kept available to foreign labour authorities.

-Foreign companies that post their employees to Spain for more than 8 days to carry out activities in the construction sector are required to register with the REA (Registro Empresas Acreditadas).
-This registration serves to certify that the company meets the requirements for prevention of occupational risks and that the workers employed in the activities have adequate training in occupational health and safety.
+Companies that post their employees to Spain for more than 8 days to carry out activities in the construction sector are required to register with the REA (Registro Empresas Acreditadas) of the labour authority in whose territory the services are to be provided in Spain.

-Similarly, it may be necessary to request the opening of a Centro de Trabajo, in order to inform the authorities about the start of the new activity, and the Libro de Subcontratación, in which information about the subcontractors involved must be indicated.
+Similarly, it may be necessary to ask for the opening of a Centro de Trabajo to inform the authorities about the start of the new activity.
+Furthermore, in all construction sites, each contractor must have a Subcontracting Book, disclosing some information about the subcontractors involved.